seraphium/JTAppleCalender/README.md

 [![CI Status](http://img.shields.io/travis/patchthecode/JTAppleCalendar.svg?style=flat)](https://travis-ci.org/patchthecode/JTAppleCalendar) [![Version](https://img.shields.io/cocoapods/v/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar) [![License](https://img.shields.io/cocoapods/l/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar) [![Platform](https://img.shields.io/cocoapods/p/JTAppleCalendar.svg?style=flat)](http://cocoapods.org/pods/JTAppleCalendar)

 ### **About Screenshots**
-Much like a UITableView, because you can design this calendar to look however you want, screenshots will not be an accurate depiction of what this control looks like.
-You can get inspiration from what people have developed using this control and also post you own images to inspire others [at this link.](https://github.com/patchthecode/JTAppleCalendar/issues/2).
+Much like a UITableView, because you can design this calendar to look however you want, screenshots will not be an accurate depiction of what this control looks like, but you can check out what people have developed with this control and also post you own images [at this link.](https://github.com/patchthecode/JTAppleCalendar/issues/2).
 A sample iOS application is also included in this project's [Github Repository](https://github.com/patchthecode/JTAppleCalendar) to give you an idea of what you can do.

 * Downloaded it ?
 * Tried it ?